micro-manager/pymmcore/maintainer-notes.md

   of the VC runtime (in particular, `vcruntime140.dll`).
 This means that (in theory) our extension module must be built with an MSVC version that is not newer than the runtime shipped with Python.
-I say "in theory" because it is not clear if this actually results in problems, but let's paly it safe.
+I say "in theory" because it is not clear if this actually results in problems, but let's play it safe.

-  Python prints the MSVC version used to build itself when started:
+  Python prints the MSVC version used to build itself when started.
+This version may change with the patch version of Python.
+Here are a few examples:
-  - Python 3.5.4 (64-bit): MSC v.1900 = VS2015 (14.0)
+  - Python 3.5.4 (64-bit): MSC v.1900 = VS2015
-  - Python 3.6.8 (64-bit): MSC v.1916 = VS2017 (14.1)
+  - Python 3.6.8 (64-bit): MSC v.1916 = VS2017
   - Python 3.7.6 (64-bit): MSC v.1916
   - Python 3.8.1 (64-bit): MSC v.1916
+  - Python 3.9.1 (64-bit): MSC v.1927 = VS2019
+  - Python 3.8.7 (64-bit): MCS v.1928 = VS2019

-  In general, it is probably safest to always build with VS2015 (older minor versions of Python 3.7-3.8 may be built with VS2015).
+  In general, it is probably safest to always build with VS2015 (older patch versions of Python 3.7-3.8 may be built with VS2015).
 This can be done by running `setup.py` inside the VS2015 Native Tools Command Prompt (this works because we use `setuptools`; with `distutils` extra environment variables are